developmentseed/landsat-util/README.rst

 Landsat-util
 ===============

-A utility to search, download and process Landsat 8 satellite imagery.
+Landsat-util is a command line utility that makes it easy to search, download, and process Landsat imagery.

 This tool uses Development Seed's `API for Landsat Metdata <https://github.com/developmentseed/landsat-api>`_.